2017 Louisiana–Monroe Warhawks baseball team

-The 2017 Louisiana–Monroe Warhawks baseball team represents the University of Louisiana at Monroe in the 2017 NCAA Division I baseball season.
-The Warhawks play their home games at Warhawk Field.
+The 2017 Louisiana–Monroe Warhawks baseball team represented the University of Louisiana at Monroe in the 2017 NCAA Division I baseball season.
+The Warhawks played their home games at Warhawk Field.

 Schedule and results

 Louisiana–Monroe announced its 2017 football schedule on December 16, 2016.
 The 2017 schedule consists of 23 home and 33 away games in the regular season.
 The Warhawks will host Sun Belts foes Coastal Carolina, Little Rock, Louisiana, South Alabama, and Texas–Arlington and will travel to Arkansas State, Georgia Southern, Georgia State, Texas State, and Troy.

 The 2017 Sun Belt Conference Championship will be contested May 24–28 in Statesboro, Georgia, and will be hosted by Georgia Southern.